Victorian Railways E type carriage: New Deal and the abolition of wooden rollingstock (1981-1991)

-Crew car Goulburn, formerly a dining car, was modified with viewing windows added at one end at the end of 1906, and it was repainted to a special grey and white livery with orange and green stripes on 24 October 1988 for another Royal Train.
+Crew car Goulburn, formerly a dining car, was modified with viewing windows added at one end at the end of 1986, and it was repainted to a special grey and white livery with orange and green stripes on 24 October 1988 for another Royal Train.

 The final run of non-air-conditioned E sitting cars came in 1985, after the delivery of the H cars, as 14BE ran in the 7:52 am Bacchus Marsh to Spencer Street pass on Friday, 30 August 1985.
 This left only the air-conditioned sitting cars, the non-air-conditioned sleeping cars in the Train Of Knowledge, the air-conditioned sleeping cars kept as a backup for the Mildura overnight train, and Goulburn and the Medical and Test Vision car, formerly Wimmera.
 By August 1989 the count had reduced further when all sleeping cars were withdrawn, leaving only the eight E cars equipped with air conditioning (4, 19, 31, & 34BE; 50BES; 51 & 52AE; 1BG) still in service.
 Two years later, carriage roster CW9 showed E cars only used on a handful of trips, with 1BG running with leased Australian National K type carriages from Bacchus Marsh to Spencer Street in the morning and return the same evening; a daily run from South Geelong to Spencer Street and return for one AE and five other BE cars, with the second AE kept as a spare; and finally a 'scratch set' replacing a railmotor roster, made up as CP-BE-MTH which ran Seymour and Sunbury trips on weekdays, and Kyneton then return to Seymour on Saturdays.

+By 4 September 1986 31BE was refurbished with new cloth upholstery, carpet and given a fresh coast of blue and gold, joining 3BE, 34BE and 1BG.
+At the time, 31BE was mounted on bogies SOP527 and SOP528.

-The last regular train worked with E class cars was the 5:40 pm V/Line South Geelong service on 24 December 1991.
+Carriages 51AE and 1BG were withdrawn on 18 December 1991, followed by 50BES two days later.
+The last regular train worked with E class cars was the 5:40 pm V/Line South Geelong service on 24 December 1991, after which 52AE-4BE-19BE-31BE-34BE were withdrawn.

-Carriages 51AE and 1BG were withdrawn on 18 December 1981, followed by 50BES on the 20th, and 52AE-4BE-19BE-31BE-34BE on arrival back at Geelong station after shunting from South Geelong, on the evening of the 24th.
 After this date, only the Medical and Test Vision Car and 1BG remained in use; the former only until 1992 when local doctors were used in lieu of the dedicated railway service, and 1BG was converted to be used in testing of a new safeworking system with locomotive T378 between Ballarat and Geelong.
 Goulburn remained on the books, being fitted with through-cabling for head-end power in April 1991 at Bendigo, but it was rarely used and allocated to Steamrail in 1994.